-8.8 Covered Charges.
+- 8.9 Covered Charges.
 Benefits are payable only for Covered Charges.
 A Covered Charge is a fee or other expense for a charge that is the lesser of a Reasonable and Customary charge or contracted rate, is incurred by a Covered Individual, is Medically Necessary for a condition that is covered under the Plan, and is not excluded under Section 8.9.
-Covered Charges that satisfy these conditions may include:

-- (1) Acupuncturist.
-For up to a maximum of 30 visits per calendar year for charges of a licensed acupuncturist. - (2) Adult Immunizations.
-Charges for immunizations for adults.
-Benefits are limited to immunizations that are recommended by the American Academy of Family Physicians or the patient's Physician.
-Certain immunizations are considered Preventive Care services and will be covered without cost-sharing if provided by an in-network provider. - (3) Ambulance/Transportation.
+Covered Charges that satisfy these conditions may include: - (1) Acupuncturist.
+For up to a maximum of 30 visits per calendar year for charges of a licensed acupuncturist. - Ambulance/Transportation.
 For transporting the patient to the most appropriate Hospital or skilled nursing facility where treatment is given and when Medically Necessary, and where transportation in any other vehicle could endanger your health.
 Emergency ambulance transportation in an airplane or helicopter to a hospital may be covered if such transport is (i) is needed immediately and rapidly and (ii) ground transportation cannot provide the necessary transportation with speed and immediacy.
 Some limited non-emergency ambulance transportation may be covered if you have a written order from your doctor stating that ambulance transportation is necessary due to your medical condition.
-The Plan will only cover ambulance services to the nearest appropriate medical facility equipped to provide the required treatment. - (4) Anesthesia.
-For anesthesia and its administration. - (5) Annual Physical.
-To the extent certain Preventive Care services are included in the annual physical, such services shall be covered without cost-sharing and without a monetary limit if provided by an in-network provider. - (6) Blood.
-For blood or blood plasma not replaced, including the storage of the patient's blood when approved or recommended by the attending Physician or surgeon. - (7) Cancer Treatment.
-For use of radium and radioactive isotopes and/or cancer chemotherapy treatment.

-- (8) Cataract Surgery.
-For contact lenses or eyeglasses and frames required immediately following and as a result of cataract surgery. - (9) Chiropractor.
-For up to a maximum of 30 visits per calendar year for charges by generally accepted chiropractic standards when treated by a licensed chiropractor. - (10) Colorectal Cancer Screening.
+The Plan will only cover ambulance services to the nearest appropriate medical facility equipped to provide the required treatment. - (3) Anesthesia.
+For anesthesia and its administration. - (4) Annual Physical.
+To the extent certain Preventive Care services are included in the annual physical, such services shall be covered without cost-sharing and without a monetary limit if provided by an in-network provider. - (5) Blood.
+For blood or blood plasma not replaced, including the storage of the patient's blood when approved or recommended by the attending Physician or surgeon. - (6) Cancer Treatment.
+For use of radium and radioactive isotopes and/or cancer chemotherapy treatment. - (7) Cataract Surgery.
+For contact lenses or eyeglasses and frames required immediately following and as a result of cataract surgery. - (8) Chiropractor.
+For up to a maximum of 30 visits per calendar year for charges by generally accepted chiropractic standards when treated by a licensed chiropractor. - (9) Colorectal Cancer Screening.
 The Plan will cover colorectal cancer screening, generally applying the same eligibility rules that Medicare applies to Medicare beneficiaries when determining eligibility for colorectal cancer screening.
 Those rules can be reviewed at cms.hhs.gov/colorectalcancerscreening.
-For adults over age 50, colorectal cancer screening is a Preventive Care service - (11) Drugs.
-For drugs and medicine obtainable only upon the written prescription of a Physician and dispensed by a licensed pharmacist, including insulin and diabetic supplies (administered through Catamaran's prescription drug card program - see Section 8.4).
+For adults over age 50, colorectal cancer screening is a Preventive Care service - (10) Drugs.
+For drugs and medicine obtainable only upon the written prescription of a Physician and dispensed by a licensed pharmacist, including insulin and diabetic supplies (administered through OptumRx's prescription drug card program see Section 8.5).